splunk/public-o11y-docs/gdi/get-data-in/rum/android/manual-rum-android-instrumentation.rst

 You can identify users by adding global attributes from the OpenTelemetry specification, such as ``enduser.id`` and ``enduser.role``, to your spans.

-The following examples show how to add identification metadata as global attributes when initializing the agent or after you've initialized it, depending on whether user data is accessible at initialization:
+The following examples show how to add identification metadata as global attributes when initializing the agent or after initializing it, depending on whether user data is accessible at initialization:

 Add identification metadata during initialization
 --------------------------------------------------